mmomtchev/Forez/README.md

 The presence of another will, dated August 12 1241 - the same date, but two years later - suggests that his is simply an error.
 August 12 1241 is also the date inscribed on his tomb in the Montbrison church.
 The authors of the 1860 edition also cite a number of administrative acts from another archive - "Trésor des Chartes du Roi" - which contain a number of financial transactions made by his wife - and which indicate that he was absent during this period.
 The first mention of his death is in 1241 and the first administrative acts of Guy V are from 1242. ([4], pages 239-241).

+*!!! try to find the original of the 1241 will - this one is now very important*

 All this means that he likely did depart on the Barons Crusade - and the decision to replace him with his son was taken after the main crusader force had left.

 This theory is also confirmed by another independent source - the Eracles chronicles written in the Holy Lands.
 Book 33, chapter 44 mentions that a new great crusade had departed from France and was awaited in the Holy Land and proceeds to enumerate the knights taking part: *"The count of Forez who was count of Nevers in right of his wife"*. [#5].
 Janet Shirley identifies this count as Guigues V, count of Forez (1203-1241) and Nevers (1239-1241) - and this is clearly Guigues IV according to this paper's numbering.

 Thus we conclude that Guigues IV did leave on the Barons Crusade.
+It is very likely that de la Mure concluded himself that Guigues never left according to the erroneous year of death - 1239.

 ### Guigues V, Count of Forez and Nevers